 - Once cool, the purple skin should rub off easily with a paper towel

-- Mix 2 Tbsp balsamic vinegar, 2 Tbsp sugar, and 1/2 Tbsp roasted Chilli sauce
+- Mix 2 Tbsp balsamic vinegar, 2 Tbsp sugar, and 1 Tbsp chilli jam

 - Pour into a skillet and reduce by half